yegor256/blog/static/talks.md

 [slides](http://www.slideshare.net/YegorBugayenko/xdsd-management-without-meetings),
 [photos](https://www.facebook.com/yegor256/posts/10208653076874283),
 [video](https://www.youtube.com/watch?v=qRZYJGYdrwk).
+There were about 50 people in the room, most of whom were rather interested and engaged.
+The place was comfortable, equipment was of good quality, the focus was right on my talk, since I was the only presenter.
+I've got a number of leads from this event.

 ### 2015

 <div class="talk-event"/>
+<aside class="venue-rate green">C+</aside>
 <img src="/images/2015/devopsdays-warsaw-2015.jpg" class="past-talk" alt="DevOpsDays Warsaw 2015"/>
 "Continuous Integration May Have Negative Effects";
 [DevOpsDays Warsaw 2015](http://devopsdays.pl/);